daryllxd/lifelong-learning/mountaineering/til-per-climb.md

 - Cambulo outskirts: Fuck those chickens haha.
 - Pat-yay Village: Best AirBNB ever.
 Also, in the homestay there you can take a shit because there is a restroom with a toilet there.
 How they got that over the mountain, I do not know.
 150 pesos ($3) per night!
 - If you try to do the first two days in just a day, you have to start really early (Gen/Aaron took about 11 hours).
-- Sleep setup: I think this is my best sleep setup so far.
+- Sleep setup: I think this is my best sleep setup so far, as far as heat goes.
 I think the last component for me to use would be a solid base layer because I love my setup so far.
 I just needed the sleeping bag on the summit.
+- Summit camping: Must have free-standing tent because almost no pegging area.
+Bunker = basically what it sounds like.
+It's like a cottage hehe.
 - Fortunately the windbreaker, while it was wet when we rested for lunch, dried when it got to the summit.
+Thinking about another windbreaker but it's just too heavy.
 - You move the things in the pan so that they won't stick.
+Actually that's what oil does.
+It prevents the things from burning.
 - Astrophotography: Need to get parts of the ground in the shot, not just the sky?
 - You need sugar with your sodium to absorb it.
 - Remote camera; Turn off bluetooth connections to connect the wifi.
-FUCK.
+That was basically it.
 - 30 second limitation on exposure re: camera.
-- Combine the two second delay thing.
+- To prevent camera shake, you can do the 2 second delay so you've pressed the button and stabilized the camera before you actually take the shot.
+- Saw on Youtube: You can have some sort of foil thing at the bottom of the stove, so the heat will reflect back/faster heating.

 ## Pulag via Tawangan-Ambangeg (2018-01-06 to 2018-01-08)